pearsonalan/avr-experiments/Blink/README.md

 # Blink

-The canonical hello world of Arduino.
+The canonical _Hello World_ of Arduino.

 This program will blink an LED attached to pin 13.

 There is nothing particularly interesting about this implementation of Blink.
-What is interesting here is that I have created makefiles to compile and upload the project to the Arduino.
+What is interesting here is the GNU Makefiles to compile and upload the project to the Arduino.

 ## Circuit